stephencz/stephencz-com/_posts/2019-07-08-singletons.md

 The goal of this article is to present an overview of the Singleton pattern.
 I begin by defining the pattern itself, and then explore why it might be useful.
 I then demostrate how to implement the pattern in Java.
-Finally, I delve into the controversy behind the pattern and ask the vital question: *Should I use a Singleton?*
+And finally, I delve into the controversy behind the pattern and ask the vital question: *Should I use a Singleton?*

-{: .small-note }
-This post belongs to [a series of posts on design patterns](/posts/design-patterns).

 <!--more-->

+{% include disclosure.html %}

-## What is a Singleton?
+## What is the Singleton?
 The Singleton is one of twenty-three design patterns originally outlined in the famous book: [*Design Patterns: Elements of Reusable Object-Oriented Software*](https://en.wikipedia.org/wiki/Design_Patterns).
 The pattern is classifed as a creational pattern, meaning it is a pattern that manages the creation of objects.
 Specifically, the Singleton manages the creation of a single object: Itself.